rontieu/Home-Page/README.md

+# Home Page

-<a href="https://rontieu.github.io/Home-Page/">Home Page</a> that I use for personal browsing.
+<a href="https://rontieu.github.io/Home-Page/">Personal home page</a> that I use for browsing.